triciaward/fast-api-template/README.md

 - Docker support
 - All template features, but branded for your project

-**That's it!** You've gone from "I want to build MyAwesomeApp" to "I have a working MyAwesomeApp API" in just a few commands.
+**That's it!** You've gone from "I want to build My Awesome Project" to "I have a working My Awesome Project API" in just a few commands.

 ## 🚀 Getting Started